codevise/pageflow/entry_types/scrolled/doc/internal/testing_conventions/render-helpers.md

   layout) → `renderEntry` with page objects.

-`renderInContentElement` returns extra controls beyond the `@testing-library/react` result: `simulateScrollPosition`, `triggerEditorCommand`, and `simulateStorylineMode`.
-Its `inlineEditing` option opts the element into an inline-editing context — pass `true` for editable defaults or an object (`{isEditable, isSelected, transientState}`) to override.
+`renderInContentElement` returns extra controls beyond the `@testing-library/react` result — `simulateScrollPosition`, `triggerEditorCommand`, `simulateStorylineMode` — and takes an `inlineEditing` option that opts the element into an inline-editing context (pass `true` for editable defaults, or an object to override individual flags).
+See the helper's source for the exact surface.

-## Custom wrappers

-`renderInEntry` and `renderInContentElement` accept a `wrapper` option: a `({children}) => JSX` component that adds extra providers around the rendered tree.
-Use it for a one-off provider combination a test needs.

-When a combination is common enough to be discoverable, add a named option to the render helper that installs the providers internally — this is how `renderInContentElement`'s `inlineEditing` option works — rather than repeating the same custom `wrapper` across specs.

 ## Setup hooks